Tierra Pacifica Charter School

 If you would prefer a phone call, please email your questions, your phone number and several times to reach you.
 You may also call the office, 831-462-9404, to leave a message for our enrollment team.
 Is your lottery random?

 Yes.
 Our charter provides for several priority levels in enrollment.
 If we have any openings, we will place siblings of existing students first.
 Staff members' children are placed next.
 We then take all Live Oak school district residents.
 Finally, we look at out-of-area applicants.
 Within each of the above categories, the lottery is random.
 Where do I find applications?

 Applications can be found on the enrollment page of our website and in the office.
 Our website address is http://www.tierrapacifica.org

 Each applicant is allowed only one application per year.
 In the event of a second application, we will keep the first and discard the second.
 Only the first application submitted will be included in the lottery.

 Applications can either be submitted online, filled out at our office, or printed from the website and emailed/mailed to the office.
-If you are submitting a paper application within two weeks of submitting your application you will receive a confirmation email.
-Applications are not considered complete without that email.
-If you do not get a confirmation email within that time frame, please let us know via email as that means we did not get your application.
+You will receive a confirmation email once you have applied.
+Applications are not considered complete without that confirmation.
+If you do not get a confirmation email, please let us know via email as that means we did not get your application.

 Yes.
 You must submit a new application EACH YEAR in order to maintain your child's spot on the wait list.